hassansaffari/Oocyte-Quality-Prediction/README.md

 ## 🧠 Related Publication

 This code is part of the supplementary material for the manuscript:
-*"Integrating Machine Learning with Microfluidic for Advanced Biomechanical Cell Classification: Predicting Oocyte Quality"*
+*"Machine Learning and Microfluidic Integration for Oocyte Quality Prediction"*
 (Under review at **Scientific Reports**)

 ## 📝 License